squibchannel/discord-widget/README.md

 # Discord Widget

-This project provides a simple Discord widget that displays the number of online members in a Discord server and a link to join the server.
+This project provides a simple Discord widget that displays the number of online members in the squib_channel Discord server and a link to join the server.
 It is designed to be embedded in other websites using an iframe.

 ## Features